osrmt/osrmt/README.md

  8.3) check target database and press Enter key
  8.4) when you are prompted to initialize empty database press Enter key 8.5) Press Enter when you are prompted to choose next option
- 4) run run.bat\/run.sh depending on target OS
+ 9) run run.bat\/run.sh depending on target OS
- 5) application will be deployed in JBoss server on 8080 port, it will be accessible locally by following address http://localhost:8080/osrmt
+ 10) application will be deployed in JBoss server on 8080 port, it will be accessible locally by following address http://localhost:8080/osrmt

+### Development requirements
+ - JDK 1.8+
+ - Eclipse (as of now project is configured for Eclipse IDE)
+ - Database server, one of the following: MySQL, Oracle, Postgres, MS Sql, MS Access
+ - Ant
+ - GIT client.

+### Getting started for developers
+Download sources or clone them via git clone command to chosen directory: git clone https://github.com/osrmt/osrmt.git and create branch

+#### Development
+As of now project is configured for Eclipse IDE.
+You can use any IDE you want, just make sure to configure project classpath.
+All dependencies are in osrmt\build-resources\common\runtime-lib and osrmt\build-resources\common\compile-lib directories.

+#### Building applications
+Project can be built via Ant script.
+Open command line prompt from in the root of sources folder and execute following commands:
+ - **ant app.client.assemble** - desktop application build.
+After build is finished assembled application will be available in 'dist' folder
+ - **ant web.app.assemble** - web application build.
+After build is finished assembled application will be available in 'dist/web' folder

 ## Contributing